slaclab/paws/README.rst

 The following are examples that explore the capabilities of the `paws` API.

-TODO: write new examples to reflect the new API.
+TODO: write new examples

 Installation
 ------------

-The full `paws` package is available on PyPI.
+The full `paws` package is available on PyPI and Anaconda.
+Deployments to PyPI are performed regularly.
+Currently, we only deploy relatively stable versions to Anaconda.

-To install in an existing Python environment, invoke `pip`:
+To install from PyPI, invoke `pip`:
+`pip install pypaws`.

+To install from Anaconda, use `conda`:
-`pip install pypaws`
+`conda install -c ssrl-paws pypaws`

 All of the dependencies of the `paws` Operations are not declared as dependencies of `paws`.
-This keeps the Python environment relatively lean and avoids installation overhead, but it means that users will have to prepare their environments for the Operations they want to use.
+This keeps the Python environment relatively lean and avoids obnoxious installation overhead, but it means that users will have to prepare their environments for the Operations they want to use.

 The documentation of `paws` includes instructions for installing the dependencies of each Operation.
 NOTE: this is currently false.
-TODO: add this to the docs.

 Attribution